 One employee’s father told reporters his son called him in a panic, describing multiple suspects in masks rushing into the establishment.
 The father drove to the scene and found what he called “a warzone.”

-A family member who spoke with CBS News New York said their loved one witnessed an altercation between the gunmen before shots rang out.
+A family member told CBS News New York their relative witnessed an altercation between the gunmen before shots rang out.

 Witness video obtained by CBS News New York shows a person in a mask sprinting from the building with a handgun.
 Other figures are seen scattering across the parking lot.
 A separate clip shows one of the wounded, conscious and on a stretcher, being treated near an ambulance by EMTs.